deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “No, you ain’t seen *these.* They’re a Warhorse Special an’ he’s gonna be right there with me.
 Hardly better’n posin’ trunks!
 They’re half-an’-half team colors, too.
 We’re gonna paint ourselves the opposite sides ‘ta *really* draw the eye!”

-“...Oh, Lord.”
+“…Oh, Lord.”
 Letty giggled again.
 “Well, unlike you, I don’t enjoy going basically nekkid in public, so…”

 “Glad you don’t.”
 He pulled her into a one-arm hug and emitted happy grumble noises.
 “Anyway, see you there. *James!”* Amazing how he could *make* himself heard through any wall or long hall without raising his voice.
 Letty turned to look in the direction he was looking: Jamie was moping around on the grass outside, near the fence, kicking stones and generally looking like a put-upon teenager.
 He turned his head and pulled a face as he realized he could be seen.